symroe/FixPeopleFinder/README.md

 Currently it:

+* Looks for a search result containing the exact text in the query, and makes that the top result (often the exact match is > 5 results down)
 * Removes the barrier that makes saving images harder
 * Removes the stretching of images so they are the correct size.